Skip to main content

 Hawaii abides by the 51% rule of modified comparative negligence.
 When bringing a claim for physical injuries, property damage, or wrongful death, the jury hears the case and determines the percentage of fault for all parties.

-Even if there is a 50/50 split of fault between the injured party and the defendant, the injured party can still receive damages for their injuries.
+Even if there is a 50/50 split of fault between the injured party and the defendant, they can still receive damages for their injuries.
 The court reduces the damages the injured party may be awarded based on their percentage of fault.

 But if the injured party is found 51% or more responsible for their damages, the court does not award any damages.